Bytelake/Nextcloud-Complete-Public/README.md

 # Sorta Nextcloud AIO thing

 This should generally go over the steps and configuration to get a nice functioning nextcloud server.
-I've installed it on top of OpenMediaVault and Portainer.
-Neither are necessary and it works on Ubuntu, Debian, and Alpine as well, but commands have to be adapted, more significantly for Alpine, but nonetheless, adapted.
+I've installed it on top of OpenMediaVault and Portainer, a Proxmox LXC running Ubuntu, and more.
+It works on Ubuntu, Debian, and Alpine as well, but commands have to be for Alpine.
 # Tutorial
 The goal of this project is to make a cloud storage server with document editing, presentation editing, etc. in a box.
 Like Google Workspace to some extent.
 Currently Onlyoffice refuses to function alongside nextcloud so it's still a work in progress.
 But the entire cloud storage side of things is functional.